A detailed 5 minutes installation process on how to install WordPress in your web server by simply following the step-by-step instructions.

 Good job!
 We are almost done with the setup process.
 Now that we have uploaded your WordPress files and you already created a database for this setup.
 We are now ready to run the WordPress installation setup.

-Before sure that you have the following requirements listed below:
+Before you install WordPress make sure that you have the following requirements listed below:

 a.
 Database Name